AmazeeLabs/menu_clone/README.txt

 - All developers of the Drupal core Menu module.
 Some code was taken from there.

-- Sponsored in part by Nascom (http://www.nascom.be), D7 port by Calibrate (http://www.calibrate.be)
+- Sponsored in part by Nascom (http://www.nascom.be)